Edgar-Donk/frothy-brew/docs/buttons/scaleable_check.rst

 Displaying the Checkbutton
 ==========================

-As shown in `Radio and Check Buttons <https://tkinterttkstyle.readthedocs.io/en/latest/bluesky/radio-check.html>`_ make a command for Style to create a theme, that in our case, has alt as the parent.
-Insert the required states, remembering that the compound state preceeds the single state (disabled, alternate is directly followed by alternate).
-Style needs to map the background colour when the widget is active.
+As shown in `Putting on the Style, Radio and Check Buttons <https://tkinterttkstyle.readthedocs.io/en/latest/bluesky/radio-check.html>`_ make a command for Style to create a theme, that in our case, has alt as the parent.
+Insert the required states, remembering that the compound state preceeds the single state (<disabled, alternate> is directly followed by
+<alternate>).
+Style needs to map the background colour when the widget
+is active.

 Then display a pair of checkbuttons and add a third to disable/!disable one